ceticamarco/vulcanos/README.md

 - [ ] VFS driver
 - [ ] Usermode

-## Tutorial
-I'm also writing a tutorial about this project.
-If you are interested about OS development and you're looking for a detailed _step-by-step_ tutorial, have a look at my [website](https://marcocetica.com/bl).

 ## License
-iceOS is released under GPLv3, you can obtain a copy of this license by cloning this repository or by visiting [this](https://opensource.org/licenses/GPL-3.0) page.
+VulcanOS is released under GPLv3, you can obtain a copy of this license by cloning this repository or by visiting [this](https://opensource.org/licenses/GPL-3.0) page.